MatejGolian/accessibilityOverlay/README.md

 accessibilityOverlay.speak(appName . " ready") ; Make NVDA or SAPI report that your script has been launched

-overlay := accessibilityOverlay() ; Create a new overlay object overlay.addHotspotButton("Button 1", 120, 180, "focusButton", "activateButton") ; Add a button that will get clicked at the coordinates specified once the button is activated and make it trigger the "focusButton" and "activateButton" functions overlay.addHotspotButton("Button 2", 180, 180, "focusButton", "activateButton") ; Add a second button
+overlay := accessibilityOverlay() ; Create a new overlay object overlay.addHotspotButton("Button 1", 120, 180, "focusButton", "activateButton") ; Add a button that will get clicked at the coordinates specified once it's activated and make it trigger the "focusButton" and "activateButton" functions overlay.addHotspotButton("Button 2", 180, 180, "focusButton", "activateButton") ; Add a second button

 #hotIf winActive("ahk_exe notepad.exe") ; Restrict the script to Notepad